 It was confirmed that the Council sought to avoid a high level of debt maturities and that 10-20 year maturing loans were also avoided.
 The Council was unable to borrow in advance of need so levels of inflation had no direct impact on debt levels.
 It was clarified that the new CIPFA code of practice stated Councils should net off investments prior to any external borrowing.
 It was accepted that loans to Mercury Land Holdings were at a high cost.
 Operational lending was only undertaken to Government bodies and UK High Street banks and not overseas.
-In terms of overseas borrowing, the Council had one loan of around £7m from an EU country and all other borrowings were from the Public Works Loan Board.
-The risks of further overseas borrowing meant this was unlikely.
+In terms of overseas borrowing, the Council had one loan of around £7m from an EU country and all other borrowing meant this was unlikely.
 Loans made could be quickly retrieved if necessary.